 Prices are similar in the next stop south, the former fishing village and popular sailing resort of Santiago de la Ribera, which also hosts the San Javier International Jazz Festival.

-, another popular watersports centre with 7km of beach with spas and golf featuring strongly.
+Then there’s Los Alcazares, another lovely seaside town and popular watersports centre with 7km of beach with spas and golf featuring strongly.
 A budget of €120k will buy you a two-bed apartment, sometimes three.

 Those seeking somewhere smaller might prefer the little town of Los Urrutias, which manages to retain an old-world feel with its famous weekly market.
 A three-bed finca there costs around €150k.

-- Seek independent legal advice to carry out due diligence on such developments.
+* Seek independent legal advice to carry out due diligence on